Management | Industry News & Trends

 According to Restaurant Development + Design, the outdoor space should be a continuation of the indoor space, but perhaps slightly more casual.

 If you can’t afford to hire an interior designer to create a complementary space, just stick within the same color scheme and concept from your interior.
-Curated gardens, string lights, and heaters for when it gets a bit chilly are great ways to create a memorable outdoor space.
+Curated gardens, string lights, and heaters for when it gets a bit chilly are also great ways to create a memorable (and Instagrammable) outdoor spaces.

 Depending on the style of your restaurant, your servers' indoor attire might not be appropriate for outdoors.